-Indeed, in accordance with the Anti-Money Laundering (AML) regulations, in the event that a financial intermediary has made a report to the regulatory body, it is to ensure the paper trail of transactions involving substantial amounts, and therefore may be required to impose restrictions on (cash) withdrawals.
+Indeed, in accordance with anti-money laundering regulations, in the event that a financial intermediary has made a report to the regulatory body, it must ensure the paper trail of transactions involving substantial amounts, and therefore may be required to impose restrictions on (cash) withdrawals.
 Likewise, in the event that a financial intermediary terminates a suspicious relationship without having made any report (because of an absence of reasonable grounds to suspect money laundering or terrorism financing), he or she may authorise (cash) withdrawals of substantial amounts only if the paper trail is ensured.
 Banks are, however, free to impose further restrictions in their internal policies, based on their own assessment of the risks associated with such transactions, within the limits of the banking contractual relationship with the client.

-24 Are there any restrictions on other withdrawals from an account in your jurisdiction?
+Are there any restrictions on other withdrawals from an account in your jurisdiction?

-No specific restrictions apply, subject to compliance with AML regulations.
+No specific restrictions apply, subject to compliance with anti-money laundering regulations.
 In particular, specific regulatory requirements apply to transactions with cryptocurrencies, including the implementation of the 'travel rule'.